samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Run 10-15min up to Easy-Moderate, RPE 6 to warm up, then this week repeat 12
+> Run 10-15min up to Easy-Moderate, RPE6 to warm up, then this week repeat 12
-> Hard, RPE 9, 1-minute efforts, recovering for only a minute after each; run
+> Hard, RPE9, 1-minute efforts, recovering for only a minute after each; run
-> 10min Easy, RPE 4 to cool down for a total of about 50 minutes of running
+> 10min Easy, RPE4 to cool down for a total of about 50 minutes of running

 ### Thursday